 “It is therefore inevitable that Islamic fintech firms represent the next wave of growth in the Islamic finance industry,” he adds.
 The study is based on a survey of 180 companies worldwide, half of them fintech companies and the other half being incubators and accelerators,

-consultancies, financial institutions, and investors, with respondents being based in the UK, Middle East, other Europe, Southeast Asia, North America and other parts of Asia.
+consultancies, financial institutions, and investors, with respondents being based in the UK, Middle East, Europe, Southeast Asia, North America and other parts of Asia.

-Currently, most of the Islamic fintechs are in their early stages, gearing up to solve challenges of financial inequality, exclusion, underserviced or bad customer experience, facing a 1.8bn-people opportunity and growing, the report found.
+Currently, most of the Islamic fintechs are in their early stages, gearing up to solve challenges of financial inequality, exclusion, underserviced or bad customer experience, facing a 1.8bn-people opportunity and growth, the report found.
 A large part is still in the process of getting regulatory approval and Shariah certification and is in the seeding finance stage.

 But the report also notes that progress is quick and 2019 has been a milestone year for Islamic fintechs, with financial intelligence and investing platform IslamicMarkets.com, online halal investment platform Wahed Invest and property crowdfunding platform Yielders all had major funding rounds.
 In terms of innovation, Indonesian Islamic microfinance fintech Blossom Finance started issuing smart Sukuk, while conventional Islamic banks have begun partnering with or creating digital banks such as Meem, ila Bank, CDB Now, Insha and Liv Bank.

 Other findings in the report include the perceived growth areas in the Islamic fintech sector.
-The top five expected growth sectors for 2020 are peer-to-peer and crowdfunding, challenger banking, blockchain, Robo-advisory, and digital personal finance management, as well as online and crowdlending.
+The top five expected growth sectors for 2020 are peer-to-peer and crowdfunding, challenger banking, mortgage, blockchain, Robo-advisory, and digital personal finance management, as well as online and crowdlending.

 However, most Islamic fintechs identified a lack of access to capital as the biggest barrier to growth.
 Around 70% of Islamic fintechs will be seeking to raise equity funding in 2020 with an average round size of $7mn.
-More mature companies would also pursue other forms of funding namely debt, bridge or mezzanine finance and other forms of funding such as pre-finance in exchange for stocks at a later point of time, the so-called simple agreement for future equity, or SAFE.
+More mature companies would also pursue other forms of funding namely debt, bridge or mezzanine finance, and other forms of funding such as pre-finance in exchange for stocks at a later point of time, the so-called simple agreement for future equity, or SAFE.

 In terms of regulation and certification, 85% of Islamic fintechs have been or are seeking direct or indirect regulated status or expect to be regulated in some form shortly.
 Around 76% of Islamic fintechs are already or are expecting to be Shariah-certified, however, whereby 68% felt the certification was not necessarily compulsory to be considered Islamic.